Updated: A Guide To Mandatory Vaccinations For Babies In Singapore

 If a household member is pregnant, your doctor will recommend holding off the baby immunisation so as to prevent the mother-to-be from being exposed to the live, though weakened, virus in the vaccine.

-To find out more information about your baby’s mandatory immunisation, speak to your child’s paediatrician.
+To find out more information about your baby immunisation schedule in Singapore, speak to your child’s paediatrician.

 You could also have a look at the Singapore Health Promotion Board website.